 10. PODIUM TECHNOLOGY.

 10.1.
 Ownership and Updates.
-By accepting this Agreement, Client acknowledges that it is obtaining only a limited right to use the Services and irrespective of any use of the words “purchase”, “sale” or similar terms, no ownership rights are transferred to Client under this Agreement and, except as expressly permitted by such limited right, Client may not make any use of Podium Technology.
-Client agrees that Podium (or its suppliers) exclusively retains all rights, title and interest (including all intellectual property rights) in and to all Services, products, any and all related documentation, software, technology, code, know-how, logos, trademarks, service marks, and templates (including in any reports or output obtained from the Services), anything delivered as part of support, materials or other services, and any updates, modifications or derivative works of any of the foregoing, including as may incorporate any Feedback (as defined below) (“Podium Technology“) provided by Podium (which is deemed Podium’s Confidential Information) and reserves any licenses not specifically granted herein.
-Furthermore, Podium exclusively owns and reserves all right, title, and interest in and to Podium’s Confidential Information and any data, in anonymized or aggregated form that does not identify you, any End Users, or any natural person, generated or derived from the use or operation of the Services, including volumes, frequencies, bounce rates, and performance results for the Services.
+By accepting this Agreement, Client acknowledges that it is obtaining only a limited right to use the Services and irrespective of any use of the words "purchase", "sale" or similar terms, no ownership rights are transferred to Client under this Agreement and, except as expressly permitted by such limited right, Client may not make any use of Podium Technology.
+Client agrees that Podium (or its suppliers) retains all rights, title and interest (including all intellectual property rights) in and to all Services, products, any and all related documentation, software, technology, code, know-how, logos, trademarks, service marks, and templates (including in any reports or output obtained from the Services), anything delivered as part of support, materials or other services, and any updates, modifications or derivative works of any of the foregoing, including as may incorporate any Feedback (as defined below) ("Podium Technology") provided by Podium (which is deemed Podium’s Confidential Information) and reserves any licenses not specifically granted herein.
 The Services are offered as an on-line, hosted product.
 Accordingly, Client acknowledges and agrees that it has no right to obtain a copy of the software behind any Services and that Podium at its option may make updates, bug fixes, modifications or improvements to the Services from time-to-time.

 10.2.
 Feedback.
 If Client elects to provide any suggestions, comments, improvements, information, ideas or other feedback or related materials to Podium (collectively, "Feedback"), Client hereby grants Podium a worldwide, perpetual, non-revocable, sublicensable, royalty-free right and license to use, copy, disclose, license, distribute and exploit any such Feedback in any manner without any obligation, payment or restriction based on intellectual property rights or otherwise.
 Nothing in this Agreement limits Podium’s right to independently use, develop, evaluate or market products, whether incorporating Feedback or otherwise.